-Cloth seats come standard with leather upholstery being available in a higher trim level.
-Plus, there’s the available Premium Black Edition, which comes with perforated black leather-trimmed seating with red under-fabric and red stitching.
-With this combination, you’ll have a sleek-looking interior, and you’ll almost forget you’re driving around in a truck.
+Cloth seats come standard with available leather upholstery in a higher trim level.
+Plus, there’s the available Black Edition trim, which comes with perforated Black leather-trimmed seating with Red under-fabric and stitching.
+With this combination, you’ll have a sleek-looking cabin.

-The F-150 has a nice-looking interior, too, with leather seating available.
-However, the cabin has a few hard plastics that keep it from matching the luxury levels of the Ridgeline.
+The F-150 is nice-looking inside, too, with leather seating available.
+However, the cabin doesn’t quite reach the sporty and bold style of the Ridgeline Black Edition.

 Ridgeline vs F-150: Performance Specs

 The Honda Ridgeline and Ford F-150 offer impressive performances.
-But they do differ, slightly, so one might be a better fit for your daily needs than the other.
+They do differ slightly, so one might be a better fit for your daily needs than the other.

 The Ridgeline, for instance, delivers one of the smoothest rides in the class and offers great handling.
 In fact, many people believe it drives more like a car than a pickup truck.

 Furthermore, this Honda truck is the only one to come standard in front-wheel drive.
-Plus, while many trucks (like the F-150) offer 4-wheel drive, the Ridgeline is available with a Variable Torque Management„¢ AWD System.
+Plus, while many trucks—like the F-150—offer 4-wheel drive (4WD), the Ridgeline is available with a Variable Torque Management™ AWD System.

-The 4-wheel drive system found in the F-150 is quite impressive, too, and also offers four distinguishable driving modes.
+The 4WD system found in the F-150 is quite impressive, too, and also offers four distinguishable driving modes.
 However, the overall handling is comparable to other trucks on the market.
-While it’s quite smooth on the road, it doesn’t ride quite as comfortably as the Honda.
+While it’s smooth on the road, it doesn’t ride quite as comfortably as the Honda.

 Which Truck Is Right for You?

 As you can see, both the Ridgeline and F-150 are impressive trucks.
-However, it’s the Honda model that has a nicer-looking interior and more features.
+However, it’s the Honda model that may be more practical for your everyday drives.

-If you want to experience the Honda Ridgeline for yourself near Slidell, Picayune, or St. Tammany Parish, don’t wait.
+If you want to experience the Honda Ridgeline for yourself near Slidell, Picayune, or New Orleans, don’t wait.
 Schedule a test drive at Honda of Slidell today!